ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The specific interactions between the Client and the Broker are defined in {{I-D.ietf-core-coap-pubsub}}.

+The following CDDL {{RFC8610}} notation defines a scope entry that uses the AIF-PUBSUB-GROUPCOMM data model and expresses a set of permissions.

 ~~~~~~~~~~~
   AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-topic, pubsub-perm>
    pubsub-topic = tstr ; pub/sub topic name